 Fluttershy’s wings skipped a beat and she nearly hit the ground before recovering.
 Flapping to gain altitude, she regarded Twilight with terror.
-“Yes!”
-Twilight reply, stumbling slightly as the fatigue began to slow her pace.
-Applejack and I won’t make it in time!”
-Fluttershy began to hyperventilate, her chest rising and falling rapidly.
+“M-m-me?” she said, trembling.

 Twilight gulped as Pinkie crested the hill ahead of them and disappeared from sight.
 “Please, Fluttershy!” she begged.
 “The wyvern might not be very smart, but if it notices Pinkie back there, it might attack her!
 Pinkie needs you!”

 Fluttershy squeezed her eyes closed, her face rigid with fear, but nodded to Twilight.
 “I-I’ll do what I can.”
 Pumping her tired wings with renewed vigor, Fluttershy rocketed up the path.

 Breathing heavily, Applejack and Twilight finally made their way up the hill.
 Pulling up short, their eyes widened as they both nearly ran headfirst into a tower of detritus.
 Everywhere Twilight looked, she could see junk piled into small hills on the rocky plateau, interrupted only to allow access to a small cave opposite her in the cliff face.
 In the middle of it all, Fluttershy flew just out of reach, trying to keep the wyvern’s focus away from the stationary Pinkie Pie.
 Twilight groaned as she took off as quickly as she could manage toward the monster.
 Her leg muscles were shaking with fatigue.

 “Golly,” panted Applejack, surveying the passing garbage.
 “Looks like that wyvern’s been takin’ things for a mighty long time.”
 Doing a double take, she skidded to a stop and pointed at a heap of cloth and twigs sticking out of a nearby trash pile.
 “Hey, those are our old scarecrows!”
 As her lips curled into a snarl, Applejack raced toward the wyvern.
-“Ya thievin’ varmint!
+“You thievin’ varmint!
 It took me weeks to make new ones!”
 Leaping into the air, Applejack tried to kick at the hovering beast as it attempted to snap its teeth into the flagging Fluttershy.
 Enraged, the wyvern arched its deadly tail over its back and shot it out with lightning speed.

 Only Fluttershy’s terror saved her.
-As she saw the deadly stinger rapidly approaching, her wings snapped shut and glued themselves to her body.
+When she saw the deadly stinger rapidly approaching, her wings snapped shut and glued themselves to her sides.
 She plummeted into the trash, screaming as the poison barb stabbed futilely into the space just above her head.
 Not to be robbed of its meal, the wyvern pivoted and followed.

 As it neared, Applejack squinted her eyes and took careful aim.
-“Ya like to take my stuff, huh?
+“You like to take my stuff, huh?
 Well, take this!”
-With her best apple-bucking kick, Applejack slammed her hooves directly in to the wyvern’s snout.
-Stumbling forward from the impact, Applejack grinned as the monster flew back and landed in a garbage pile, still firmly clutching the door in its claws.
+With her best apple-bucking kick, Applejack slammed her hooves directly into the wyvern’s snout.
+Stumbling forward from the impact, Applejack grinned.
+The monster’s snout had two hoofprints embedded deeply into it.
+Roaring, the creature landed in a garbage pile, still firmly clutching the door in its claws.

 “Applejack, you did it!”
 Twilight called, leaping and punching her hoof into the air.
-A moment later her enthusiasm melted away as the wyvern raised its head and stared at Applejack as though seeing her for the first time.
+A moment later her enthusiasm melted away when the wyvern raised its head and stared at Applejack as though seeing her for the first time.
 Its scaly eyebrows met between its eyes as it roared.
 Applejack gulped, taking a few cautious steps backward.
 She knew the beast was coming for her.

+Recalling a book that she had been reading to Spike about dragon-kind, something finally clicked into place in Twilight’s mind.
+Gasping, Twilight turned to Applejack and pointed at the monster.
 “That’s it!
 That’s what I’ve been trying to remember!
 A wyvern becomes fixated.
 It only has enough room in its head for one thing at a time.
 It probably doesn’t even remember that it’s holding onto the door!”
 Twilight turned to Applejack, who was nervously weighing the options between running and trying to kick the wyvern again.
 “Keep it distracted and I’ll try and pull the door away!”

 With another deafening roar, the wyvern heaved itself back into the air and made its way toward Applejack, rapidly picking up speed.
 Applejack trembled as she ran in the other direction.

+Twilight pointed to the fissure.
 “Run for the cave!
 I’m going to try and grab the door away while it’s chasing you!”

-Twilight’s magic surrounded the door and she gripped it as firmly as she could.
-However, rather than wrenching the door from the wyvern, she was let out a surprised cry as she was dragged roughly along the ground behind it.
+Twilight’s magic enveloped the door and she gripped it as firmly as she could.
+However, rather than wrenching the door from the wyvern, she was let out a surprised cry when she was dragged roughly along the ground behind it.
 “Fluttershy, help me!” she croaked, coughing out a mouthful of dirt.

 Keeping one fearful eye on the wyvern, Fluttershy flew in and scooped up Twilight’s tail, then reversed direction, straining to halt Twilight’s momentum.

 “Oh, Applejack!
-Are you all right?”
+Are you alright?”
 Fluttershy flew over, shaking bits of detritus out of her mane.
 She ran her hooves gently over Applejack’s forehead, checking for bruises.
 “You hit that door awfully hard!”

 Applejack briskly shook her head, trying to clear away the spots that were still swimming in front of her eyes.
 “Huh?”
 Applejack blinked several times and finally focused on Twilight.
 “D-did we do it?”

 “Did we do what?
 I thought you guys were helping me watch this door!”
 Pinkie said, bouncing up and giving the door an extra hard stare.
 “I mean, I’m ready for anything, but what if I had looked away for even a second?
 I might have missed something!”
 Pinkie sat down beside Applejack and set her jaw, gazing unwaveringly at the door.

 Fanning herself with her hat, Applejack arched an eyebrow and rolled her eyes slowly toward Twilight.
 “Please remind me to send Mrs. Cake to Rarity next time she needs help,” Applejack said in a droll voice.

 Twilight snickered and tested the door with her hooves.
 It was wedged tightly into the rock opening.
 “What are we going to do now?” she asked, continuing to pry at the jamb.
 “How will we get this out of here without alerting the wyvern?”

 A roar from within the cave shook the ponies and Fluttershy hit the ground, covering her eyes with her hooves.
 “I don’t think that’s going to be our problem, Twilight,” she said, her voices quavering as she crawled backward away from the cave.

 Snatching Pinkie’s tail in her mouth, Applejack ran from the door.
-Twilight followed a step behind her.
+Twilight followed a step behind.
 Seconds later, the door flew open, slamming loudly into the cliff, and the wyvern erupted from the fissure.
 Blinking in the bright light, it spied the fleeing ponies and let out another deafening scream.
-Snarling, it arched its tail over its back and tucked into a dive.
+With a snarl, it arched its tail over its back and tucked into a dive.